derekzhang79/rm3-docker-compose/README.md

 - Other useful operations
  - `docker-compose stop` to shut things down
  - `docker-compose run web bash` to open a bash terminal so you can run CLI.
+ - You may want to set `RM3_DANGER_DISABLE_HTTPS_CHECKS` to true for testing to disable the HTTPS login check.
+ - Alternatively, you may want to set up a proxy and use `RM3_DANGER_TRUST_PROXY` to trust the proxy and provide HTTPS.